-1 Year 3 Years 5 Years 10 Years Institutional Shares \$ 79 \$ 246 \$ 428 \$ 954 in annual fund operating expenses or in the Example, affect the Portfolio's performance.
-During the most recent fiscal year, the Portfolio's turnover rate was 35% of the average value of its portfolio.
+1 Year 3 Years 5 Years 10 Years Institutional Shares \$ 79 \$ 246 \$ 428 \$ 954

 Portfolio Turnover: The Portfolio pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover rate may indicate higher transaction costs.
-These costs, which are not reflected
+These costs, which are not reflected in annual fund operating expenses or in the Example, affect the Portfolio's performance.
+During the most recent fiscal year, the Portfolio's turnover rate was 31% of the average value of its portfolio.

-The Portfolio pursues its investment objective by normally investing primarily in a core group of 20-40 common stocks selected for their growth potential.
+The Portfolio pursues its investment objective by normally investing primarily in a core group of 30-40 common stocks selected for their growth potential.
 The Portfolio may invest in companies of any size, but will invest primarily in larger, well-established companies.
 The Portfolio may also invest in foreign securities, which may include investments in emerging markets.
-As of December 31, 2019, the Portfolio held stocks of 42 companies.
-Of these holdings, 20 comprised approximately 71.89% of the Portfolio's holdings.
+The Portfolio is classified as nondiversified, which allows it to hold larger positions in companies, compared to a portfolio that is classified as diversified.
+As of December 31, 2021, the Portfolio held stocks of 40 companies.
+Of these holdings, 30 comprised approximately 89.10% of the Portfolio's holdings.